 Turning to the institution’s internal communications, she also mentions two arguments often used in the open GLAM discussion: To fully embrace open access also means to accept that cultural heritage institutions are not the only ones able to define meaning.
 Riitta sums up their motivation to take these steps:

 “Partly of course, because our collections belong to the Finnish people and they are part of our common European cultural heritage.
 We want to guarantee open access but also encourage participation in allowing the creation of new meanings and discoveries among larger audiences than before.”
 Riitta Ojanperä

-- Opening up collections and applying open licenses is a process that involves internal and external stakeholders.
+- Opening up collections and applying open licences is a process that involves internal and external stakeholders.

 - Open access is not only an activity concerning the collections – it can have a wider impact when perceived as a tool to power the institution’s mission.

-All licenses and rights statements conformant to open access:
+All licences and rights statements conformant to open access:

 - Public Domain Mark 1.0